eigenhombre/rf/README.md

 I wrote this small feed reader in Go because I was unhappy with my Web-based options.
 I am still adding features but am posting it on GitHub to document my progress (I am new to Go).

+# Implementation

+Implemented in Go.
+Currently the `o` and `P` commands only work on MacOS.

+# Build

+Check out this repo, then

+    go build .

 # Usage

+## Command Line Options

     fs -h         # Show help
     fs -verbose   # Scan feeds verbosely
     fs            # Scan feeds; press `-h` for help

+## Example

     08:10:26 fs 37.7F     ≡ * ☐ ~ (master) >  fs -verbose
     Got 24910 bytes for PG.